thunderclient/thunder-client-support/README.md

 - **Offline & Local Storage:** Works offline and saves all the requests data locally on your device.

 #### Tech
-- Thunder Client is built with **Javascript, Typescript, Flexbox, Ace Editor, Got, Nedb**.
+- Thunder Client is built with **Javascript, Typescript, Flexbox, Ace Editor, Got**.

 <a name="team"></a>